-The spine, also called the backbone, extends from the skull to the pelvis.
-It accounts for two-fifths of total body weight and is made up of connective tissue and a series of bones called vertebrae, which overlap in the shape of a spine, hence the term spine.
-The vertebral column consists of 24 vertebrae + sacrum + coccyx and together with the head, sternum and ribs, the axial skeleton.
+The vertebral column, also called the backbone, extends from the skull to the pelvis.
+It accounts for two-fifths of total body weight and is made up of connective tissue and a series of bones, called vertebrae, which are superimposed in the form of a column, hence the term spinal column.
+The vertebral column is made up of 24 vertebrae + sacrum + coccyx and forms, along with the head, sternum and ribs, the axial skeleton.

 Superiorly, it articulates with the occipital bone (skull); inferiorly, it articulates with the hip bone (iliac).

 The spine is divided into four regions: Cervical , Thoracic , Lumbar and Sacro-Coccygeal .

 There are 7 cervical, 12 thoracic, 5 lumbar, 5 sacral and about 4 coccygeal vertebrae .

 Curvatures of the Vertebral Column

 In a side view, the spine presents several curvatures considered physiological.

 - Thoracic (ventrally concave – CYFOSIS),